-\Credit hours attempted will be cumulative and will include all hours for which the student was enrolled as of the census date of each academic term or for which the student received a grade.
-The census date is defined as the last day to Drop for a Partial Refund (Full Term) as outlined in the College Catalog.
+Credit hours attempted will be cumulative and will include all hours for which the student was enrolled as of the census date of each academic term or for which the student received a grade.
+The census date is defined as the day following the last day for registration and payment as outlined in the college catalog.

-- \\Credit hours completed with grades of A, B, C, D, T, CR, P, or AP only will fulfill this requirement.
-Grades of I, NS, U, W, X, and Y will not fulfill this requirement. - \\\Cumulative GPA is calculated by dividing the total number of quality points earned by the total credit hours attempted for which the student received grades of A, B, C, D, F, or U.
+Credit hours completed with grades of A, B, C, D, T, CR, P, or AP only will fulfill this requirement.
+Grades of I, NS, U, W, X, and Y will not fulfill this requirement.

+Cumulative GPA is calculated by dividing the total number of quality points earned by the total credit hours attempted for which the student received grades of A, B, C, D, F, and U.